 Afterward, I met some friends for a burger at an oddly place beer-serving McDonald's Cafe restaurant just across the road from Dachau.
 I ordered but couldn't eat much.
 It felt wrong, sacrilegious even.
 Looking around the cafÌ© that day, at all the people scarfing down their food seemingly unaware Dachau was across the road brought to mind the story my tour guide told about those who lived nearby who went about their daily lives, later claiming they were unaware of the atrocities taking place, despite the sounds, sights, and putrid odors just a stone's throw away.

 This blonde journalist included, all humans have a propensity for that kind of selective ignorance, which shelters us from pain or personal responsibility.
 How easy it is to be convinced that a homeless person or wandering dog doesn't need our assistance, someone else will help.
-Or, maybe something sinister is happening next door, but we don't want to get involved, like what investigators found to have happened at the Women's Medical Society abortion clinic in West Philadelphia.

 Only God knows why it took so long for the abortion clinic's owner, Kermit Gosnell, to be charged with murder.
 Besides the Third World conditions at this clinic likened to a serial killer house of horror, FBI investigators discovered a vast collection of hewed babies' feet and other parts dispersed in plastic bags, juice cartons and containers.